Tachyon-Sonics/Modula2Java17/README.md

 This is a command-line tool that translates (or "compiles") working Modula-2 sources (PIM4) into Java sources (.java files).

 Do not expect miracles.
-I only did this tool to convert two existing Modula-2 games I wrote years ago.
+I only did this tool to convert two existing Modula-2 games I wrote years ago ([www.github.com/ChaosCastle/ChaosCastle](https://github.com/Tachyon-Sonics/ChaosCastle)).
 As such, the translator will handle any Modula-2 construct that appear in the sources of these games, but any other constructs are very likely *not* to work properly.
 This project does in no way attempt to achieve full compatibility or to implement any extensions like GNU m2c for instance.

 The translator generates Java source code that requires at least Java 17.
 The translator itself also requires at least Java 17.

-There are four sub-projects (these are Eclipse project, with gradle support):
+There are four sub-projects (these are Eclipse projects, with gradle support):
 - **Modula2Java17**: this is the Modula-2 to Java translator.
 It is also referred to as the "compiler" as it is implemented like a compiler behind the scene.
 - **Modula2-Runtime**: a small runtime written in Java, that provides support for some Modula-2 constructs.
 Both the compiler and the produced Java code require it
 - **Modula2-Library**: a very incomplete set of standard Modula-2 libraries (both Modula-2 .def files and the corresponding Java implementations)